White Island eruption: Fears mount for Australian family of four

 North Sydney couple Anthony and Kristine Langford and their children Jesse, 19, and Winona, 17, were visiting the island as part of a cruise ship tour, the Daily Telegraph reported.

-Langford's brother told 7 News they were hopeful that all four family members were in hospital or sheltering on the island.
+Langford's brother Rodney told 7 News they were hopeful that all four family members were in hospital or sheltering on the island.

 READ MORE: